 If we have diabetes, we go to a specialist to learn how to ‘manage’ it – so it doesn’t manage us.

 Just like physical illnesses, with the right kind of help, we can learn how to ‘manage our brains’ … for you-name-it brain chemistry problem.
-Mental health is brain chemistry, which can be managed with our minds.
+Mental health is brain chemistry, which can be managed with our minds, using cognitive behavior therapy (CBT).
+There is plenty of evidence that CBT actually changes our brain chemistry:

 (Below are scans of brains with Obsessive Compulsive Disorder, Depression, ADHD, as well as problems with Smoking, Alcohol, Obesity, & Cocaine.) …